guillemalomar/globalcon/README.md

 together with its available languages.
 Feel free to create a PR with the newly added sets :)
 Also, the rarities list is not exact, as rarities such as playtests or testprints are very specifical to each card.

+Finally, the weights applied to each field in the calculator are not final, the GlobalCon organizers might make changes in the future, or give extra points during a GlobalCon to participants showing their Global Sets :)

 ## Using the application

 ### Requirements